Open-Set Support Vector Machines: Experiments

-In this case, \glstext{aks} is the \glsdesc{aks} and \glstext{aus} is the \glsdesc{aus}. \Gls{aks} is the accuracy obtained on the testing samples that belong to one of the classes with which the classifier was trained. \Gls{aus} is the accuracy on the testing samples whose classes have no representative samples in the training set.
+In this case, \glstext{aks} is the \glsdesc{aks} and \glstext{aus} is the \glsdesc{aus}. \Gls{aks} is the accuracy obtained on the testing instances that belong to one of the classes with which the classifier was trained. \Gls{aus} is the accuracy on the testing instances whose classes have no representative instances in the training set.

 One advantage of \gls{hna} over \gls{na} is that when a classifier performs poorly on \gls{aks} or \gls{aus}, \gls{hna} drops toward 0.
-One biased classifier that blindly classifies every sample as unknown, would receive \gls{na} of 0.5 while \gls{hna} would be 0.
+One biased classifier that blindly classifies every example as unknown would receive \gls{na} of 0.5 while \gls{hna} would be 0.
 However, notice that 0.5 is not the worst possible accuracy for \gls{na}, as some methods---trying to correctly predict test labels---can have its \gls{na} smaller than 0.5.
 The worst case for \gls{na}---when it is 0---would be when all known samples are classified as unknown and all unknown samples classified as belonging to one of the known classes.
 On the other hand, the worst case for \gls{hna} would be when at least one of such cases happens.

 For experiments in this work, we have considered \gls{na}, \gls{hna}, \gls{osfmM}, and \gls{osfmm}.
-For a fair comparison with previous methods in the literature \citep{Scheirer2013,Scheirer2014,Jain2014}---which only showed performance figures using the traditional \gls{fmeasure}\mbox{---,} we also present results regarding the traditional multiclass \gls{fmeasure} \citep{Sokolova2009} considering both \gls{fmM} and \gls{fmm}.
+For a fair comparison with previous methods in the literature \cite{Scheirer2013,Scheirer2014,Jain2014,Rudd2018}---which only showed performance figures using the traditional \gls{fmeasure}---we also present results regarding the traditional multiclass \gls{fmeasure} \cite{Sokolova2009} considering both \gls{fmM} and \gls{fmm}.